 (Please note, these instructions are using a US Trade template so your measurements and other values may vary depending on your trim size).

-Facing Pages are left unchecked by default.
-Make sure to check this box- this will display your book as a two page spread, allowing you to view your layout as it will be displayed in its final printed form.
+The Facing Pages is selected in the template by default.
+Make sure to leave this box checked.
+This will display your book as a two page spread, allowing you to view your layout as it will appear in its final printed form.

 All other options should be left as is.